Margaret Arlene (Campbell) Davis, Calcutta, Ohio – Obituary

 She was a beautiful musician and played with her husband in “Wildfire” and “Masters Musicians”.

-A graduate of Wellsville High School, and attended the Yellow Creek Presbyterian Church.
+She was a graduate of Wellsville High School and attended the Yellow Creek Presbyterian Church.

-She is survived by her husband, Edward F. Davis whom she married on January 12, 1973, her children, Kathleen Lanam and Margaret (Jim) Ferrell both of Columbus, Ohio., Denise Hatfield of California., Frederick (Renee) Lanam of Westerville and a step daughter Michelle (Clem) Newman, eight grandchildren and three great grand children, siblings, Pat (Roger) Dotson of Wellsville and Jean Kitchen of Hermitage, Pennsylvania.
+She is survived by her husband, Edward F. Davis whom she married on January 12, 1973; her children, Kathleen Lanam and Margaret (Jim) Ferrell both of Columbus, Ohio, Denise Hatfield of California, Frederick (Renee) Lanam of Westerville and a stepdaughter Michelle (Clem) Newman; eight grandchildren and three great-grandchildren and siblings, Pat (Roger) Dotson of Wellsville and Jean Kitchen of Hermitage, Pennsylvania.

 There will be no services held at this time.